phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.1 (2019-06-09) Scheduler Hotfix.
+- Fixed: Several bugs with the Event Scheduler.
+(Thanks to Norlinri for reporting).
+- Added: Minutes option to DestroyWildDinos.
+(Thanks to Norlinri for requesting).

 v1.7.0 (2019-06-08) Hotfixes.
 Fixed several bugs with new installation.
 Added config files to backups.
 - Added: Backup now includes the AtlasServerUpdateUtility.ini and AtlasServerUpdateUtilityGridStartSelect.ini files.
 (Thanks to Linearburn for requesting).
 - Changed: Backup now includes full path for all files for easier restoration of files.